Juantantan/MandelbrotExplorer/Readme.md

 This means that for OpenCL and OpenGL to work with your hardware, you will often need to install graphics drivers for your OS and hardware (GPU / CPU / FGPA - 'Field-programmable gate array').
 You will likely already have these installed on your machine with your graphics driver vendor implementation.
-Apart from the proprietory drivers, the actual OpenCL/OpenGL open source core header files can often be obtained independently from the hardware vendors, if desired.
+Apart from the proprietory drivers, the OpenCL/OpenGL open source core header files can often be obtained independently from the hardware vendors, if desired.
+Khronos Group were at the time of writing, building an OpenCL SDK in
-Khronos Group were at the time of writing, building an OpenCL SDK in GitHUb: https://github.com/KhronosGroup/OpenCL-SDK This is licensed under the Apache 2.0 license.
+GitHUb: https://github.com/KhronosGroup/OpenCL-SDK.
+This is licensed under the Apache 2.0 license.

 ## Extensions for VS code